 Conon’s story tells of a boy by the name of Narcissos (Narcissus) who grew up in a city called Thespeia in ancient Greece’s central region of Boiotia.
 His version is similar to Ovid’s in that Narcissus was exceedingly beautiful and disdained all of his suitors.
 As punishment by the gods, he falls tragically in love with his own reflection.
 However, three major differences exist between Ovid’s and Conon’s stories.

 First, Conon names the spurned lover who cursed Narcissus.
 It was Ameinias, a fragile young man who pursued the youthful boy only to be rejected repeatedly.
 When Ameinias does not give up, Narcissus sends a sword to him suggesting to Ameinias that he kill himself.
 Ameinias goes to Narcissus’ home and appears on his doorstep.
 After praying earnestly to the gods to take revenge on Narcissus, he takes Narcissus’ sword and kills himself.

 The second major difference between the stories is how Narcissus dies.
 At the spring, he falls in love with himself in both versions.
 However, according to Conon, in the end, Narcissus’ despair over his self-love and his belief that he suffered justly for his harsh treatment of Ameinias leads him to takes his own life (Dickinson College).
 His blood runs onto the earth causing the narcissus flower to grow.
 (Some interpretations say that he also felt remorseful and, thus, took his life.)

 Lastly, of the early sources of the Narcissus myth, Ovid’s version is the only one that mentions Echo (quite extensively) and any female suitors.

 An alternative, yet brief, version of the Narcissus myth comes from the Greek traveler and writer, Pausanias (110 CE – 180 CE).
-He wrote Descriptions of Greece in which he discusses the common story of how the youth falls in love with his own reflection at the spring.
+He wrote Descriptions of Greece in which he discusses the common story of how the youth falls in love with his own reflection in the spring.
 However, Pausanias expresses his disbelief of how a young man old enough to fall in love could be so ridiculously naive as to not know the difference between a real man and his own reflection.